The following provides resources and guidance for members affected by Long Covid

 Your employer’s sickness absence policy should describe the process that you can expect so this is a useful resource to access at an early stage.

-Employers should seek Occupational Health advice to support your return to work (RTW) after a lengthy period of sickness absence.
+An early Occupational health referral and ongoing referrals in line with any policy are essential as they will be useful in determining what stage you are at and can give the employer a greater understanding of the situation.
+Employers should certainly seek Occupational Health advice to support your return to work (RTW) after a lengthy period of sickness absence.
 This OH assessment should cover whether you are likely to be covered by the Equality Act, the need for a phased return (gradually building up hours and responsibilities) and any reasonable adjustments that might be necessary.

 You should be encouraged to contribute in any discussions with your manager about RTW plans, as you know how you are feeling and the demands of your job.